Leo's House of Thirst

 With so many wineries and vineyards in the area, how do you choose where to visit?

-A great place to start is Biltmore, where you can pair your wine adventure with a visit to America's largest home.
-Located on the estate grounds, Biltmore Winery, the most-visited winery in the country, paved the way for the local wine industry beginning when the first wine was created in the 1970s.
-Today, wine is built into the Biltmore experience: a visit to the winery and a wine tasting is included in Biltmore admission.
+A great place to start is Biltmore, where you can pair your wine adventure with a visit to America’s largest home.
+Located on the estate grounds, Biltmore Winery, widely recognized as the most-visited winery in the country, helped set the pace for Western North Carolina’s wine scene after vineyards were first planted on the estate in the early 1970s.
+Today, wine is built into the Biltmore experience: a visit to the winery and a complimentary wine tasting are included with admission.

 Just 17 miles northwest of downtown Asheville, you'll find Addison Farms Vineyard in the beautiful rolling hills of the rural Leicester community.
-This family-owned and operated vineyard, winery and tasting room boasts 360-degree mountain views.
-In fact, Jeff Frisbee's family has owned the land since 1937.
+This family-owned vineyard, winery, and tasting room is known for its 360-degree mountain views, and for land that’s been in Jeff Frisbee’s family since 1937.
 In 2009, Addison Farms planted 600 Cabernet Sauvignon vines and now has five more acres producing Gold Medal award-winning wines from Cabernet Franc, Petit Verdot, Sangiovese, Montepulciano, and Petit Menseng.
-Take a tour, savor a personalized tasting experience or simply enjoy the mountain views while relaxing in the rocking chairs on the porch.
+Take a tour, savor a personalized tasting experience, or simply enjoy the mountain views while relaxing in the rocking chairs on the porch.

-If you're looking to travel in style, check out Asheville Wine Tours, which was nominated in 2024 as one of the top 10 wine tour companies in the nation by USA Today.
+If you're looking to travel in style, check out Asheville Wine Tours, which earned the #1 spot in 2025 on USA Today’s list of the nation’s top wine tour companies after being recognized as a Top 10 finalist in 2024.
 Asheville Wine Tours is operated by Van in Black, a premier local transportation company providing luxury vehicles (make everyone jealous as you pull up in a limousine) that will shuttle you to an unforgettable wine excursion that can be customized to your preferences.
-Most tours last anywhere from six to eight hours with stops at a handful of local wineries and vineyards.
+Most tours run six to eight hours with stops at a handful of local wineries and vineyards.
 This tour is door-to-door, so no need to worry about a designated driver.
 But please drink responsibly!

 Other surrounding communities with wineries include the cities of Hendersonville (35 minutes) and Tryon (50 minutes).